SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/JoystickInput/_index.md

 ![Equivalent joystick circuit](joystick_equiv_circuit.png)

-You can then apply teh resistor divider equation to get the voltages `VRx` and `VRy`:
+You can then apply the resistor divider equation to get the voltages `VRx` and `VRy`:

 $$ V_i = V_\mathrm{CC} \frac{V_\mathrm{sweep}}{V_\mathrm{total}}$$